Role of agile, high growth Finance

 Bookkeeping and accounting ensures a business is in compliance with its local government and regulatory requirements, which is distinct from SaaS reporting.
 A global SaaS business and its revenue is governed by IFRS 15 and ASC 606.

 This leader ensures there is a “single source of truth” when it comes to both statutory and SaaS reporting.
-The latter is used to derive accurate unit economics for a SaaS business, namely, ARR, gross margin, CAC and CAC payback, ACV and TCV, gross and net retention.
+SaaS reporting is used to derive unit economics to determine the profitability and scalability of a SaaS business.
+Key metrics include ARR, gross margin, CAC and CAC payback, ACV and TCV, gross and net retention.

 Before raising an institutional Series A round, a startup should ensure there are scalable people and data systems in place for cash, controls, and SaaS metrics in order to reduce survival risk and make better, faster decisions.